Associate in Applied Science (A.A.S.)

 Program Learning Outcomes

-Upon completion of this degree program, students will be able to:
+Upon completion of the A.A.S.
+Culinary Arts program, students will be able to: